hyunmoon/wordcrypt/README.md

 Wordcrypt uses AES-128 encryption algorithm which is known to be one of the safest
 and strongest encryption algorithm.
 Also, even if there are multiple occurences of strings, each strings will be
-encrypted to different string so reader can not guess the word in it.
+encrypted to different strings so the reader can't guess about them.

 In this project, we tried to show some design philosopy of UNIX including: